ZeroOctave/ZeroOctave-Javascript-Projects/README.md

 Little knowledge of Github would be benificial for you so that you know what you are doing.

+**Don't put files here & there, Always follow proper directory.
+Follow proper naming pattern while pushing new files (eg: if a project name is ```Gym Website``` then their file name should be ```Gym-Website.html, Gym-website.css, Gym-Website.js``` similar for all files.)
+Don't mix the files or make new folders if not necessary.**

 # Tech-Stack🎓
 <img alt="HTML5" src="https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white"/> <img alt="CSS3" src="https://img.shields.io/badge/css3%20-%231572B6.svg?&style=for-the-badge&logo=css3&logoColor=white"/> <img alt="JavaScript" src="https://img.shields.io/badge/javascript%20-%23323330.svg?&style=for-the-badge&logo=javascript&logoColor=%23F7DF1E"/>